freyam/freyam/README.md

   <img src="./excited-dog.gif" height="300" width="344">
 </p>

-I am still just a clueless retriever when it comes to finding my passion in a particular CS field as I find myself intrigued by almost anything new and exciting!
+I am still just a clueless retriever running around in circles when it comes to finding my passion in a particular CS field as I find myself intrigued by almost anything new and exciting!
 More recently, I've been learning about the latest trends in the field of Network Security and Blockchain.
 NFTs sound fun (but what are they? idk).

 Here are some of my favourite (in no particular order) open source shenanigans: